-Any application for a permit for the erection or construction of a new building or structure or modification, addition, alteration, moving or demolition of existing structures which would affect the exterior appearance of any existing building or structure, located within the district shall be filed with the building inspector.
-Upon preliminary approval by the building inspector, the application shall be forwarded to the planning commission for review and the applicant shall be notified of the time and place thereof and he shall be heard; provided, that forwarding of applications to the planning commission shall not be required in the case of modification or alteration of the interior of a building or structure; provided further, that forwarding of applications to the planning commission shall not be required in the case of minor work, modifications, alterations, repairs or maintenance to the exterior of a building or structure which do not materially change the appearance of such building or structure with respect to any of the criteria set forth in TMC 17.26.100 and 17.26.110; provided further, that forwarding of applications to the planning commission shall not be required in the case of single-family dwellings or noncommercial buildings.
+Any application for a permit for the erection or construction of a new building-or, structure, signage or modification, addition, alteration, moving or demolition of existing structures and signage which would affect the exterior appearance of any existing building, or structure, or signage located within the district shall be filed with the building inspectorofficial.
+Upon preliminary approval by the building inspectorofficial, the application shall be forwarded to the planning commission for review and the applicant shall be notified of the time and place thereof and he shall be heard; provided, that forwarding of applications to the planning commission shall not be required in the case of modification or alteration of the interior of a building or structure; provided further, that forwarding of applications to the planning commission shall not be required in the case of minor work, modifications, alterations, repairs or maintenance to the exterior of a building or structure which do not materially change the appearance of such building or structure with respect to any of the criteria set forth in TMC 17.26.100 and 17.26.110; provided further, that forwarding of applications to the planning commission shall not be required in the case of single-family dwellingsresidential structures or noncommercial buildings.
 (Ord.
 2008-15 § 1, 2008; Ord.
 B-64 § 10(a), 1975).